John Lennon

 $1.2B

-Paul McCartney's $1.2B fortune is 50% larger than John Lennon's $800M estate—a gap built on one genius move: owning other people's hit songs.
+Paul McCartney's $1.2B fortune doubles John Lennon's $800M estate—a $400M gap largely built on owning other people's hit songs rather than just his own.

 John Lennon's Revenue